vih/historie/_posts/2017-12-31-jannie-tolstrup.md

 Let’s sing it for Ladegaard, because he is so fucking cool, and not afraid of showing his emotions.

-Let’s sing it for Channie because we all love her, and because we all know how hard this is for her, and how much, this place means to her.
+Let’s sing it for Channie because we all love her, and because we all know how hard this is for her, and how much this place means to her.

 Let’s sing it for Esther, because she reminds us that "vi bare hygge", and that's important!